 This is a neoprene knee brace with an open-patella design to allow for an anatomical fit.
 One subtle feature that can actually go a long way is the cutout behind the knee, which helps to prevent the brace from bunching up while you move around, reducing the chances of any excessive rubbing.

-One really cool aspect of the BraceAbility bariatric knee brace are the side hinges that provide exceptional stability.
+One really cool aspect of the BraceAbility bariatric hinged knee brace is the side hinges that provide exceptional stability.
 These hinges act to limit your range of motion in the side-to-side direction, which are bad movements for the knee joint.
 For example, these types of movements can cause tears to the LCL (lateral collateral ligament) and the MCL (medial collateral ligament), which are the ligaments that run up the sides of your knee joints.
 If you’re doing some more research online, you may also see these types of movements described as varus or valgus forces.

 So what if you don’t need that additional support on the medial and lateral sides of your knee?
-This knee brace is fairly unique in that you can actually remove the hinges, which effectively turns it into a nice lightweight sleeve that offers a little bit of support, but not as much as when the hinges are in.
+This large knee brace is fairly unique in that you can actually remove the hinges, which effectively turns it into a nice lightweight sleeve that offers a little bit of support, but not as much as when the hinges are in.

-The EzyFit XL knee brace is a less robust kknee brace when compared to the BraceAbility bariatric knee brace.
+The EzyFit XL knee brace is a less robust knee brace when compared to the BraceAbility bariatric knee brace.
 This isn’t to say it’s worse, but rather, the applications are slightly different.
 If you’re just looking for a little added support with a simple design, this could be a good option.

-One great thing about this knee brace is the price.
+One great thing about this large size knee brace is the price.
 It’s quite cheap, primarily due to the simple design, so it’s something that a lot of people can take advantage of.
 It also makes it a nice choice for someone who may not know how much they will actually wear a knee brace.

-The open-patella design allows for a large range of movement while still providing a little extra support.
+The open-patella design allows for a large range of movement while still providing little extra support.
 The neoprene is a stretchy material that is about 3.5mm thick, and it has non-slip silicone strips at the top and bottom of the brace to help keep it in place while you move around.